 Sunday, March 4 - Saturday, March 10

 A compressed expedition designed to fit into a week of vacation, this trip explores the best of the future Patagonia National Park's wide variety of ecosystems.
 The rhythms of walking and sleeping outside make the days stretch out expansively, giving pause and space as we move through wild landscapes.
-Seven days, $1400.
+Six days, $1400.

 Saturday, March 24 - Saturday, March 31